Henderson Municipal Code pertaining to the leash law (HMC 7.04.130 and 7.04.150) reads:

 Effective 2004, Henderson Municipal Code requires ALL animals being reclaimed by or returned to their owners to be microchipped at the owner's expense of $25.00.
 If the animal is already microchipped then this fee will be waived.
 If the animal is already microchipped but not registered to the current owner, then a $10.00 ownership transfer fee will apply.
 The microchip fee is in addition to any other fees that are incurred.

-If you live outside the CITY OF HENDERSON, call either the Clark County Animal Control (702) 455-7710 or the City of Las Vegas Animal Control (702) 229-6348 or your local police department to report animals running at large.
+If you live outside the CITY OF HENDERSON, call either the Clark County Animal Control (702) 455-7710 or the City of Las Vegas Animal Control (702) 229-6444, option 2 or your local police department to report animals running at large.